Chapter 3. API

 Calling this method on an unconnected or closed channel is implementation defined.
 A channel may return null, or it may return the last view it knew of.

-Once the channel is connected, messages can be sent using the send() methods:
+Once the channel is connected, messages can be sent using one of the send()

-public void send(Address dst, Address src, Object obj)
+public void send(Address dst, Serializable obj) throws Exception;

 If the channel is not connected, or was closed, an exception will be thrown upon attempting to send a message.

-Here's an example of sending a (multicast) message to all members of a group:
+Here's an example of sending a message to all members of a cluster:

 Map data; // any serializable data

-The null value as destination address means that the message will be sent to all members in the group.
-The sender's address will be filled in by the bottom-most protocol.
-The payload is a hashmap, which will be serialized into the message's buffer and unserialized at the receiver's end.
-Alternatively, any other means of generating a byte buffer and setting the message's buffer to it (e.g. using Message.setBuffer()) would also work.
+The null value as destination address means that the message will be sent to all members in the cluster.
+The payload is a hashmap, which will be serialized into the message's buffer and unserialized at the receiver.
+Alternatively, any other means of generating a byte buffer and setting the message's buffer to it (e.g. using Message.setBuffer()) also works.

 Map data;